What’s the cost?

 In short – no. The seat is fixed in place at 800mm but can be flipped up to allow for the removal of the battery.

-I own a 2017 2×2 – can I purchase an upgrade kit to make it road worthy?
+I own an off-road 2×2 – can I purchase an upgrade kit to make it road worthy?

-Short answer – no. The 2017 2×2 was not designed in accordance with automotive regulatory standards so cannot be registered for road use.
+Short answer – no. The dual-use 2×2 was not designed in accordance with automotive regulatory standards so cannot be registered for road use.

 What if I don’t like white?
 Can I get a pink one?